 The extent of loose skin and fat removal varies by patient as well.
 You may just need a mini tummy tuck to remove loose skin on the lower abdomen.
 That is a fast procedure.
 Other patients may benefit more from a full tummy tuck, which removes upper and lower loose abdominal skin.
 This adds more time in the O.R.

-Many patients see the best result with a Sculpt Tummy Tuck, which takes longer still.
-The Sculpt Tummy Tuck shapes your tummy with VASER lipo and also tightens muscles and skin.
+The Lipo-abdominoplasty shapes your tummy with VASER lipo and also tightens muscles and skin, but the operation takes slightly longer than a standard tummy tuck.
 Then there are body lifts, extended tummy tucks and fleur-de-lis tummy tucks.
 We’ll talk about the total operation time for each below.

 The tummy has definition

 Another factor to consider is that the tummy is not a flat plane.
 If you look down at your belly or view photos of other people, you will see that there is abdominal definition.
 The abdominal wall is not just a flat sheet.
 It has contours.
 It has got definition, It has muscles, it’s got concavities.
-A shapely abdomen has sculpted sides.
-This is something Doctor Bernard keeps in mind during the tummy tuck so you get the best cosmetic result possible — versus just cutting skin off, and that’s it.
-Perfecting all these details takes time.
+This is something Doctor Bernard keeps in mind during the tummy tuck.

 Moving the belly button